-In order to determine the shareholders who are entitled to attend and vote at the 2021 AGM, the register of H shareholders will be closed from 7 June 2022 to 10 June 2022, both days inclusive, during which period no transfer of H shares will be effected.
-In order to qualify for attending the 2021 AGM, all transfer documents of H shares accompanied by the relevant share certificate(s) must be lodged to the Company's H share registrar, Tricor Tengis Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Wanchai, Hong Kong not later than 4:30 p.m. on 6 June 2022 for registration.
+In order to determine the shareholders who are entitled to attend and vote at the 2022 AGM, the register of members will be closed from Thursday, 1 June 2023 to Thursday, 8 June 2023, both days inclusive, during which period no transfer of shares will be effected.
+In order to qualify for attending the 2022 AGM, all transfer documents of the shares accompanied by the relevant share certificate(s) must be lodged to the Company's principal place of business in the PRC at 10th Floor, CCID Plaza, No. 66 Zizhuyuan Road, Haidian District, Beijing, the PRC (in the case of the holders of domestic shares) or the Company's H share registrar, Tricor Tengis Limited, at 17th Floor, Far East Finance Centre, 16 Harcourt Road, Hong Kong (in case of the holders of H shares) not later than 4: 30 p.m. on Wednesday, 31 May 2023.

-Shareholders whose names appear on the registers of members of the Company at the close of business on 6 June 2022 will be entitled to attend and vote at the 2021 AGM.
+Shareholders whose names appear on the registers of members of the Company on 8 June 2023 will be entitled to attend and vote at the 2022 AGM.